IDontReallyCode/OptionsBacktesting/README.md

 ### Option chains data

-[for now] I  assume the historical data for options was collected from snapshots and has bid/ask data with a certian frequency.
+[for now] I  assume the historical data for options was collected from snapshots and has bid/ask data with a certain frequency.

 The dataFrame "MUST" be fed with these columns